-- 1. Navigate to NETWORK | DNS > Settings. - 2.
-In the IPv4 DNS Settings or IPv6 DNS Settings section (depending on which version you chose), select one of the following: - To manually specify the DNS servers: - 1.
-Select Specify DNS Servers Manually. - 2.
-Enter up to three IP addresses into the DNS Server # fields. - To use the DNS Settings configured for the WAN zone, select Inherit IPv4/IPv6 DNS Settings Dynamically from WAN Zone.
+- 1. Navigate to NETWORK | DNS > Settings.

+- 2. In the IPv4 DNS Settings, select one of the following:

+- To manually specify the DNS servers:

+- 1. Select Specify DNS Servers Manually.

+- 2. Enter up to three IP addresses into the DNS Server # fields.

+- To use the DNS Settings configured for the WAN zone, select Inherit DNS Settings Dynamically from WAN Zone.
 This is the default.
-The IP address(es) are populated into the DNS Server fields automatically. - 3.
-If you selected IPv6, and want to use ONLY IPv6 servers, select Prefer IPv6 DNS Servers.
-This option is not selected by default.
+The IP address(es) are populated into the DNS Server fields automatically.

+- 3. Click Accept to save your changes.